 The firm is subject to examination by the U.S. Internal Revenue Service (IRS) and other taxing authorities in jurisdictions where the firm has significant business operations, such as New York State and City.
 The tax years under examination vary by jurisdiction.
+New York State and City examinations of tax filings for Group Inc. and subsidiaries for fiscal 2007 through calendar 2010 are ongoing.

-The U.S. Federal examinations of fiscal 2008 through calendar 2010 have been finalized, but the settlement is subject to review by the Joint Committee of Taxation.
+The Joint Committee on Taxation finalized its review of the U.S. Federal examinations of Group Inc. for fiscal 2008 through calendar 2010 in 2016.
 The examinations of 2011 and 2012 began in 2013.

-Group Inc. has been accepted into the Compliance Assurance Process program by the IRS for the 2013, 2014, 2015 and 2016 tax years.
+Group Inc. has been accepted into the Compliance Assurance Process program by the IRS for each of the tax years from 2013 through 2017.
 This program allows Group Inc. to work with the IRS to identify and resolve potential U.S. federal tax issues before the filing of tax returns.
-The 2013 tax year is the first year that was examined under the program, and 2013 and 2014 remain subject to post-filing review.
+The 2013 through 2015 tax years remain subject to post-filing review.